Scaling of entanglement entropy and correlations in the variable-range extended Ising model: Introduction

-With a similar motivation, the transition from short-range to long-range system can also be carried out by increasing the range of interaction.
-In particular, for a fixed $\alpha$, one can increase this range by increasing the coordination number, $\cal{Z}$, and refer to such situation as the \emph{variable-range} (VR) interactions (such VR interactions have already been shown to affect topological properties, see~\cite{PhysRevB.95.195160,Kartik2021,Kartik2024}).
-Thanks to recent progress in experimental quantum technologies, VR interactions has been realized in Rydberg gases~\cite{Bottcher2021-ge}, and simulated using a programmable quantum computer~\cite{Matos2023-us, PhysRevResearch.6.013311}.

-In this work, we consider an exactly-solvable qubit-system in one dimension ($D=1$) with VR interactions (see~\cite{Vodola2014,Vodola2015,Debasis2021,Ganesh2022} for models described by similar Hamiltonians).
-We investigate the classical and quantum correlations present in the system while crossing over to the long-range regime from the short-range regime by varying $\cal{Z}$.
-When the range of interaction is probed via the exponent $\alpha$, three different scalings of the classical correlation functions emerge in the infinite-range ($\mathcal{Z}\rightarrow\infty$) model, for which $\alpha_c=2$~\cite{RevModPhys.95.035002}.
+When the range of interaction in an exactly-solvable one-dimensional ($D=1$) qubit system~\cite{Vodola2014,Vodola2015,Debasis2021,Ganesh2022} is probed via the exponent $\alpha$ using the scaling of the \emph{classical} correlation functions, three different scalings emerge in the infinite-range ($\mathcal{Z}\rightarrow\infty$) model, separated by the points $\alpha=D=1$ and $\alpha=\alpha_c=2$~\cite{RevModPhys.95.035002}.
 The nature of the correlation for $\alpha>2$ effectively resembles the short-range model~\cite{RevModPhys.95.035002} with correlations exhibiting exponential tail except at the critical point, where the correlations are algebraic \cite{Vodola2015, Debasis2021}.
 The long-range interactions start influencing the correlation functions for $\alpha<2$ by introducing an algebraic tail.
 In the weak long-range regime $1<\alpha<2$, the correlations at short distances are dominated by an exponential contribution, which, in the strong long-range regime ($\alpha<1$), becomes negligible \cite{Vodola2015}.
-In our study of the VR system with arbitrary $\cal{Z}$, the power law interaction with exponent $\alpha<2$ affects the correlation functions only up to the distance $r<{\cal Z}$.
-For distances above $\cal{Z}$, the correlation function have usual short-range exponential scaling except at the critical point.